 It inhabits disturbed and waste ground, especially near the sea.

 The milky sap which exudes from broken stems is not called laudenum as has been suggested elsewhere, and despite that name of Opium Lettuce being one of its synonyms, it does not contain any opiates, but rather several lactones with pharmacological properties only similar to that of opium.
 The latex that can be prepared from the milky sap is called Lactucarium; it was prescribed as a tincture in the 1800's for use in cough medicines and lozenges.
 All lettuces contain some amount of this narcotic liquor, even garden lettuce, although the consumer may have to eat considerable quantities of lettuce before any harmful effects become apparent.

 The native American Hopi tribe used to smoke the dried resinous sap from the broken stems.
 It induced dream-like trances and lucid dreaming.

 The milky sap contains the lactones Lactucin and two derivatives, Lactucopicrin and 11-,13-dihydrolactucin.
 Lactucopicrin has acetylcholineesterase inhibitory actions, whilst Lactucin is an agonist against the Adenoside receptors.
 These extracts can help induce sleep, but are also poisonous in excess, death can result.

 OTHER CHEMICAL CONSTITUENTS

 NMPEA), which is chemically similar to the manufactured pharmacological drug

 NMPEA occurs naturally in humans in trace trace amounts and acts as a neuromodulator.
-Like the derivative
+It is like the derivative

-PhenylEthylAmine (PEA) it is an alkaloid.
-It acts similar to
+PhenylEthylAmine (PEA) and in the body acts similar to